Psst, Santa visits our community on LOWVFD Fire Engine December 16, 17 & 18

-This schedule is tentative and may change, based on weather or calls for service;
+#2022 Schedule is tentative and may change, based on weather or calls for service.

 - Friday, Dec.
-17, starting about 5 PM, the procession will be from the Front Gate to Confederate Circle on the marina side of the Lake; then to the Sheetz, Food Lion and Walmart parking lots.
+16, 2022 starting at about 5 PM, the procession will be from the Front Gate to Confederate Circle on the marina side of the Lake; then to the Sheetz, Food Lion, and Walmart parking lots.

 - Saturday, Dec.
-18, starting about 5 PM, from Confederate Drive to the Front Gate on the golf course side; then to the Sheetz, Food Lion and Walmart parking lots.
+17, starting about 5 PM, from Confederate Drive to the Front Gate on the golf course side; then to the Sheetz, Food Lion, and Walmart parking lots.

 - Sunday, Dec.
-19, starting about 5 PM, one trip around Lakeview Pkwy, then to Rapidan Rd, Wilderness Shores and Somerset subdivisions, then to the Sheetz, Food Lion and Walmart parking lots.
+18, starting about 5 PM, one trip around Lakeview Pkwy, then to Rapidan Rd, Wilderness Shores, and Somerset subdivisions, then to the Sheetz, Food Lion, and Walmart parking lots.

-Attention residents!
 We have a special visitor taking time out of his busy schedule to come and visit you just before the holiday.
-The Lake of the Woods Volunteer Fire & Rescue Company Inc., will continue its tradition this year as Santa Claus will be visiting the various residents, and businesses, located in the Locust Grove, Germanna and Wilderness areas of Eastern Orange County along Route 3 and Route 20.
+The Lake of the Woods Volunteer Fire & Rescue Company Inc. will continue its tradition this year as Santa Claus will be visiting the various residents, and businesses, located in the Locust Grove, Germanna, and Wilderness areas of Eastern Orange County along Route 3 and Route 20.

 “We have heard from many residents that this tradition is one that they look forward to each year and that this year especially having Santa visit was very important to the community, adults and children alike,” said Fire Chief Mike Cianci.